jarecoo/practice/notes.md

 - “‘Don’t set your mind on things you don’t possess as if they were yours, but count the blessings you actually possess and thing how much you would desire them if they weren’t already yours.
 But watch yourself, that you don’t value these things to the point of being troubled if you lose them.’
 Marcus Aurelius, Meditations, 7.27; Today, stop trying to get what other people have.
 Fight your urge to gather and hoard.
 That’s not the right way to live and act.
 Appreciate and take advantage of what you already have, and let that attitude guide your actions.” - The Daily Stoic, p.149
 - “What if…you prioritized quality over quantity?…Your shelves might be emptier, but your brain and your life would be fuller” The Daily Stoic, p.154
 - “Block access.
 Protect your brain.
 Guard it.
 Remove all entry points to your brain except a single one you can control” - The Happiness Equation, p.194
+- "Your mind gets stuck when you're trying to do too many things at once...
+Separate out the things, and try to do them one at a time.
+You're trying to think of what to do, and what to do first at the same time, and that's too hard.
+Separate them out, make a list of all the things you want to do in any order, then figure out the right order." -Zen and the Art of Motorcycle Maintenance

 ### The Importance of Love
 - Love and Empathy for Self